How to Start a Taxi Business in Switzerland: Everything You Need

 Obtaining a Taxi Operator License

-In Switzerland, a taxi operator license is required to run a taxi business.
-You will need to provide documentation proving your financial stability, a clean criminal record, and relevant experience.
-Licensing requirements may vary slightly between cantons, so check local regulations.
+In Switzerland, you must have a taxi operator license.
+Requirements typically include financial proof, a clean criminal record, and sometimes relevant experience.
+Note: licensing rules differ slightly between cantons, so check your local regulations carefully.

 Registering Your Business

-Choose the appropriate business structure, such as a sole proprietorship (Einzelfirma), GmbH (LLC), or AG (corporation).
-Register your business with the Swiss Commercial Register and obtain a VAT number if your annual revenue exceeds CHF 100,000.
+Pick a business structure: a sole proprietorship (Einzelfirma), GmbH (LLC), or AG (corporation).
+Register with the Swiss Commercial Register and get a VAT number if your revenue exceeds CHF 100,000 annually.

 Vehicle Requirements

-Your fleet must comply with Swiss safety and environmental standards.
-Regular inspections ensure your vehicles are roadworthy, and insurance coverage is mandatory.
-Accessible vehicles for passengers with disabilities can also give your business an edge.
+Your fleet must meet Swiss safety and environmental standards.
+Regular inspections are mandatory, and insurance is required.
+Bonus tip: accessible vehicles for people with disabilities can set your business apart.

 Driver Licensing and Regulations